Shachrissy/Shachrissy/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Ai voice cloning and accent conversion
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning R, SQL and HTML

 <!--